MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-pin-filter.md

 ms.localizationpriority: medium
 ---

-# PIN Operations TextAnalysisTool filter
+# PIN Operations Log filter

 To make searching log files easier, below is a PIN-operation-specific filter file for the [TextAnalysisTool](https://github.com/TextAnalysisTool/Releases).

-To use this filter file:
+To use this filter:

 1. Copy and paste the lines below and save them into a text file named "WwanPin.tat."